elvin-mark/SimpleAutodiff/README.md

 # SimpleAutodiff

 Simple implementation of an scalar AutoDifferentiation module for learning purpose.
 This module defines a type `Variable` and mathematical operations for this type.
-In each operation, a backward callback function `BackwardFn` is generated, the output of the operation is also variable and this new instance records the inputs and outputs of the operation as well as defined the backward operation.
+In each operation, a backward callback function `BackwardFn` is generated, the output of the operation is also a variable, and this new variable stores the inputs and outputs of the operation, and defined the backward operation.

 # Variable and BackwardFn

-The main type used in this module is `Variable` which is defined as shown below.
+The main type used in this module is `Variable`, which is defined as shown below.
 This object contains information about the actual value `Val` of the variable, the gradient `Grad` with respect to this variable and a way to perfom the backward propagation `BackwardHandler`.

 ```go
 type Variable struct {